ericwikman/cinque.xyz/docs/giant/supercalc.md

 I have not reviewed the manuals for SuperCalc 1 or SuperCalc 2, but they likely mirror the features of VisiCalc mostly.

 SuperCalc 3 still had a very small grid at 63 columns by 254 rows.
 Cells were limited to 115 characters.
-Numbers were stored with a precison of 16 significant digits.
+Numbers were stored with a precision of 16 significant digits.
 Column width can be set from 0 to 127.
 10 data sets for graphing.
 Pi is 3.141592653589793

 SuperCalc has an example of using a circular reference to close out a period of time.
 By using a flag to represent if you are updating a year-to-date section inside of an if statement then you can tell a cell to add itself to another value (recursion) and then set the flag back to false after the calculations are complete.